 The New Age CIO must make the shift from technologist to business partner.
 It’s no longer just about delivering technology but understanding the business process and delivering business solutions.
-As the leader of IT, the CIO needs to ensure that the IT organization is led by business rather than driven by technology.
+As IT leaders, CIO needs to ensure that the IT organization is led by business and not driven by technology.
 This can be done through organization design, processes and governance.
 The CIO and the IT leadership must be more active in connecting to the business, ensuring that the IT strategy is tightly aligned to the business strategy.
 This shift from technologist to business partner will ensure the proper IT focus and result in delivering the greatest business value.

 Almost all biopharmaceutical companies are global and therefore under pressure from many regulatory agencies.
 These regulations, which are constantly changing, include not just quality regulations such as those mandated by the U.S. Food and Drug Administration, Australia’s Therapeutic Goods Administration, and the European Medicines Agency, but also financial regulations such as Sarbanes–Oxley and IT general controls.
 In addition to compliance with quality and financial regulations, IT organizations also must comply with legal regulations such as data privacy laws.
 CIOs must be familiar with these changing regulations to ensure they have the proper governance in place to manage regulatory risks.
 It is important that today’s biopharmaceutical CIO is driving the proper quality culture and ensuring that solid IT quality management systems are in place.